Somerville High School (Massachusetts): Theater

 works written and/or directed by students, and a one-act musical.
 Performances took place virtually, using both video conferencing technology and pre-recorded techniques.
-A modified four-show season would run for the 2021-2022 school year, signalling Highlander Theatre Company's return to in-person theatre.
+A modified three-show season would run for the 2021–2022 school year, signalling Highlander Theatre Company's return to in-person theatre.

 Guinness World Record

 On June 2, 2015, 59 Somerville High students attempted to break the world record for "most arm-linked people to stand up from the floor simultaneously."
 The previous world record is 49 people.
 After a total of 19 tries, the students managed to successfully stand up twice.
 Documentation footage was sent to the Guinness World Record Committee for further validation.

 On June 19, 2015, the Guinness World Record Committee officially verified and confirmed that 59 Somerville High School students officially set the new world record for "most arm-linked people to stand up from the floor simultaneously."
 The school received its first certificate in August 2015.